larriant/thepheonixproject/Coming from Gratitude.md

 + Even though our world is in crisis, this in no way diminishes the wonder of this present moment.
 Gratitude is not dependent on our external circumstances.
 + Gratitude also helps fight against the consumerism upon which capitalism depends.
 If we are satisfied we no longer need to consume.

+# Gratitude and Game Change

+Game denial is a crime against actuality.

+Game acceptance is a crime against potentiality.

+Game change lies between the two: we are in touch with both actuality and potentiality.
+With both reality and vision.
+In the context of today’s world, this means connecting to both collapse scenarios and utopian possibilities.
+This connection should be emotional as well as intellectual.
+Only then can we fully open to the reality of collapse, and in that uncharted space of incredible uncertainty, start to pursue a dignified and inspiring vision for humanity’s way forward.

+The mindset of game change embraces both actuality and potentiality.
+In doing so it embraces the uncertainty that most people shy away from - but which is in fact a land of unprecedented opportunity.

+Gratitude allows us to do this: we can find the beauty in living that allows us go on in spite of collapse, and to locate the seeds of hope on which we can attempt to build a new world.

 # References
 1. Active Hope by Joanna Macy Ch.
 3